JourGui/ClientsClassification/README.md

 And here one can observe the geolocation of the type of payment.
 ![](images/pic2.png)

 Satisfaction (based on different time information and review score) and Frequency_in_month, product_categories are the result of Feature engineering.
+Classifications are located in the second notebook (Nb2_classification).
 The first classification is performed based on the features: Satisfaction, price, pcn_Home (home products), pcn_leisure_fashion_n_beauty (products for leisure, fashion and beauty) and Frequency_in_month (purchase frequency in a month).
 The second classification is performed based on the features: Satisfaction, price, geolocation and Frequency_in_month (purchase frequency in a month).
 The optimal number of clusters for the first classification is 4.